joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 ## Why keyboard accessibility is important

 People may interact with your website using a keyboard alone for many reasons.
-Some people can't make precise movements with their hands and so will use a keyboard rather than a mouse or trackpad.
-For example, people with repetitive strain injury (RSI) or with Parkinson's disease.
+Some people can't make precise movements with their hands and so will use a keyboard rather than a mouse or trackpad to interact.
+For example, people with repetitive strain injury (RSI) or with Parkinson's Disease.
 There are various situational reasons why someone may benefit from good keyboard accessibility, too.
-For example, parents might hold a baby in one arm and need to complete a task using a keyboard using one hand.
+For example, parents might hold a baby in one arm and need to complete a task using a keyboard using only one hand.

 Testing for keyboard accessibility also allows us to identify barriers for people using other adaptive inputs and keyboard-like interfaces.
-For example, switch devices and voice recognition software.
+For example, switch devices and voice recognition software - both of which are somewhat based on keyboard logic.

 ## How to do a quick test

-A simple and effective test you can do is to identify all the tasks you can complete with a mouse or trackpad and then check they're possible using a keyboard alone.
-The following is a short list of navigation keys for such tests:
+A simple and effective test to idenitfy potential accessibility barriers is to consider the tasks you can complete with a mouse or trackpad on a webpage and then check they're possible using a keyboard alone.
+The following is a short list of navigation keys to use in your tests:

 - <kbd>Tab</kbd> to move through the interactive elements of the page
 - <kbd>Shift</kbd> + <kbd>Tab</kbd> to reverse back up the page through the interactive elements
 - <kbd>Enter</kbd> OR <kbd>Space bar</kbd> to select button controls
 - <kbd>Left</kbd> / <kbd>Right</kbd> / <kbd>Up</kbd> /<kbd>Down</kbd> keys for radio buttons.

 With the preceding keys, check whether all interactive elements &mdash; such as links, form inputs and buttons can be interacted with using a keyboard.
-Then, make a note of whether you can navigate and complete tasks as you would expect or with equivalence to someone using a mouse.
+Then, make a note of whether you can navigate and complete tasks as you would using a mouse.

-Both for testing purposes and for end users, it's critical to be able to clearly see where you are on the page when navigating via keyboard.
-This is known as being able to see 'keyboard focus' or the 'keyboard focus indicator' and is similar to how you can track the mouse cursor around a page.
+An important thing to note is that, as a mouse user, you can almost always follow where you are on the page via a cursor - an arrow or hand icon indicating your position on the page.
+If try to complete a task using your keyboard alone - whether as part of a test scenario or not - you might not be able to identify where you are on the page.

 ## Keyboard focus styles